api3dao/oev-docs/docs/oev-searchers/in-depth/dapis/index.md

 to update any of the price feeds associated with this dApp ID.
 This ID is hardcoded in the OEV proxies of the dApp.

-The ID has no other meaning other than to group proxies of the same dApp together.
-Searchers can obtain the dApp ID from the [OEV dApps catalog](/oev-searchers/in-depth/#oev-dapps-catalog).
+The ID has no meaning other than to group proxies of the same dApp together.
+Searchers can obtain the dApp ID from the
+[OEV dApps catalog](/oev-searchers/in-depth/#oev-dapps-catalog).

 ### dApp Sources

 Searchers need to know the proxy address and the underlying dAPI name used by the OEV proxy.
-The dApps have full control over what proxies they use, so it's best to refer to their documentation or inspect their contracts to get up-to-date proxy address.
+The dApps have full control over what proxies they use, so it is best to refer to their documentation or inspect their contracts to get an up-to-date proxy address.

 To determine the underlying beacons used by the dAPI, you can use the